sayonetech/MusicBox/README.md

 {"timestamp": "Thu Dec 19 13:11:06 2013", "songid": "4ad8e5ac8c3ff7d706b3221d8692ceb2", "uid": "8c24dbaf-e50e-4b47-9fd6-da426752b6d4", "ip4": "248.132.126.127", "event": "tup"}
 {"timestamp": "Thu Dec 19 13:18:14 2013", "songid": "323eeeea1d41be8f6f12fe28b9037d6c", "uid": "8c24dbaf-e50e-4b47-9fd6-da426752b6d4", "ip4": "248.132.126.127", "event": "play"}
 ```
 At one-hour intervals, the messages from Kafka are loaded to Hadoop/HDFS.
-At daily intervals, a Hive Map-Reduce program aggregrates that day's messages into a single day and adds them to the HBase:*event_log* table.
+At daily intervals, a Pig Map-Reduce program aggregrates that day's messages into a single day and adds them to the HBase:*event_log* table.

 Secondly, we have users who request metric data from MusicBox.
 These might be music promoters and accountants wanting to know how often a particular band or song is listened to.
 Or, they might be advertisers wanting more information about the listeners in general, for a specific zipcode, or for a particular genre of music.
 This request is sent to a separate Report-Engine web server which visualizes the aggregated HBase:*event_log* dataset.